ashishlukka1/lumora/README.md

 🚀 **Live Demo:**  [Lumora](https://lumora-stack.netlify.app/)

 ## Overview
-Lumora is a React-based web platform designed for college students to access **MERN stack technology-related videos**.
+Lumora is a web platform designed for college students to access **MERN stack technology-related videos**.
 The platform features a **user-friendly interface** and uses **Clerk authentication** to ensure that only authorized students can access the content.

 ## Features